leoclementliao/cgan/README.md

 # cgan
-Some toy example conditional GAN on tf2
+Some toy examples of conditional GAN on tf2